MolEvolEpid/wavess/README.md

-The goal of wavess is to simulate within-host virus sequence evolution optionally including recombination, a latent infected cell reservoir, and three types of selection (conserved sites, comparison to a fit sequence, and antibody-mediated immunity).
-The package also provides functions to pre-process data for input into the simulator, as well as post-processing functions to analyze the simulation output.
+The goal of wavess is to simulate within-host virus sequence evolution optionally including recombination, a latent infected cell reservoir, and three types of selection (conserved sites, comparison to a fit sequence, antibody-mediated immunity, and cytotoxic T-cell mediated immunity).
+The package also provides
+functions to pre-process data for input into the simulator, as well as post-processing functions to analyze the simulation output.
 The post-processing functions can also be used on real data.
 The default